barcek/sprk/README.md

 The source code in this repository provides three sample command line tools:

 - **creator**, with options to create a project folder, initialize Git, create root files and a 'public' directory, open a browser tab pointing to a list of possible licenses and start a local static file server, plus the base sprk options;
-- **adapter**, with options to open browser tabs pointing to this repository and the Python3 documentation, plus the base sprk options;
+- **adapter**, with options to open browser tabs pointing to this repository and the Python3 documentation and run the docstring interactive examples in the source code, plus the base sprk options;
 - **combined**, the default tool, which includes the options specific to each of the other two, plus the base sprk options.

 The three are offered as examples for reference and a starting point for other uses.
 The wider code provides the underlying logic for tools of far greater scope and complexity.